 The Rock made his official WWF debut at Survivor Series on November 17, 1996, inside Madison Square Garden.
 Going by the alias "Rocky Maivia," his name paid homage to his father, Rocky Johnson, and grandfather Peter Maivia.
 He began his career as an ultra-smiley babyface sporting longer curly hair and bright attire that had tassel-looking straps going down from his shoulder pads to his trunks — a campy look that would make even The Ultimate Warrior feel proud!

 On February 13, 1997, less than three months after his main roster debut, he won the Intercontinental Championship from Hunter Hearst Helmsley on Monday Night Raw.
-Similar to what his cousin Roman Reigns would experience two decades later, WWF fans began rejecting his character and immediate push from the company.
-Cruel chants like “Die Rocky Die!” were not out of the ordinary.
-In response to this backlash from the fans, he turned heel, changed his name to “The Rock” and later joined The Nation of Domination.
+Like his cousin Roman Reigns would experience two decades later, WWF fans began rejecting his character and immediate push from the company.
+Cruel chants like "Die Rocky Die!" were not out of the ordinary.
+In response to this backlash from the fans, he turned heel, changed his name to "The Rock," and later joined The Nation of Domination.

 The Rock and His Original Signature Move That Had a Legitimate History of Breaking Shoulders

-Before the creation of The People’s Elbow, The Rock used the Running Shoulder breaker as his signature move.
+Before creating The People’s Elbow, The Rock used the Running Shoulder Breaker as his signature move.
 It is a move that used to sell tickets as it had a history of legitimately breaking shoulders.
 Voices of Wrestling ran a great piece elaborating on this.

 "A well-known variation of the move has been used throughout the years, in which the wrestler turns the opponent upside-down and drops the opponent shoulder first on the wrestler’s knee."